 What's the Difference Between Branding and Marketing?

-In our experience, the relationship between branding and marketing can seem more complicated than they need to be thanks to a few common misconceptions.
+In our experience, the relationship between branding and marketing can seem more complicated than it needs to be thanks to a few common misconceptions.
 Below we break down the facts and explain how branding and marketing should work together in harmony.

 If you prefer listening to reading, scroll down to the bottom of the post to hear us talk about the question on our podcast!